Psycadelik/Real-time-error-monitor/README.md

-# Create a Real-time error alert system using the Vonage Messages APIkey
+# Create a Real-time error alert system using the Vonage Messages API

 ## To setup this project